 Without further ado, here’s our list of the best things to do in Maramures or the ‘land of wood’.

 This is the best way to visit Maramures, walking on the local routes villagers used for generations.
 Far away from the busy roads, across forests, fields and haystack pastures, you’ll experience a great feeling of serenity few other leisure activities can offer.

 You can wonder of, asking locals for the most beautiful shortcuts between their villages, or you can follow one of the many marked routes from the 88 km Greenway Maramures network that connects seven villages, seven protected areas and two NATURA 2000 sites.

 You can always replace walking by cycling, renting a bike from your local guest house.
-There are six marked cycling trails, of different intensity: the Rooster’s Crest Trail, the Rooster’s Crest – Budesti Trail, the Rosia Trail, the Cosau Trail, the Rails’ Trail and the Ignis – Mara Trail.
+There are six marked cycling trails, of different intensity: the Rooster’s Crest Trail (7.5 km difficult), the Rooster’s Crest – Budesti Trail (22 km difficult), Rosia Trail (15.7 km medium and difficult), Cosau Trail (15 km easy and medium), the Rails’ Trail (20.8 km easy and medium) and Ignis – Mara Trail (25 km difficult).

 If walking, cycling and hiking are not enough of an adventure, you’ll be happy to know that you can also go paragliding while you visit Maramures.